Shreyaskr1409/SimpliBlog/frontend/web/TO-DO.md

 - resolve the variable management in a cleaner way
 - sameuser and loggedinconfirm from topbar and +page of user should be merged into a single variable
 - remove get user like api calls from editinfosheet and just use the available data from stores to fill the required data
-- make sure the images are removed from cloudinary as the aatar is altered
+- make sure the images are removed from cloudinary as the avatar is altered

+### QUICK!

+- Make the backend changes for showing the images in the blog posts.
+Do the regex and get it done quickly.
+- Add functionality to preview code and add basic informations for how to write markdown